Appendices

 2. Every registered student organization must enlist a faculty advisor.

-3. All student group activities, whether on or off campus, are subject to the policies, principles, and regulations governing Trinity Law School.
+3. All student group activities, whether on-campus or off, are subject to the policies, principles, and regulations governing Trinity Law School.

-Failure of a registered student organization to conform its conduct to the policies, principles, and regulations governing Trinity Law School or any action of the organization which detracts from the school's mission may lead to a formal revocation of the organization’s status as a registered student organization and ability to receive funding from Trinity Law School.
+Failure of a registered student organization to conform its conduct to the policies, principles, and regulations governing Trinity Law School or any action of the organization which detracts from Trinity Law School's mission may lead to a formal revocation of the organization’s status as a registered student organization and its ability to receive funding from Trinity Law School.

-Only those organizations registered with Trinity Law School will receive event funding from the school or be permitted to use the law school facilities.
+Only those organizations registered with Trinity Law School will receive event funding from Trinity Law School or be permitted to use Trinity Law School facilities.
 Registrations are valid only for the academic year in which they are submitted, with updated registrations required each academic year.

-Requests for funding must be submitted to the Dean.
+Requests for funding must be submitted to the Dean's Office.
 Only events that promote career development, academic success, professional networking, or Christian discipleship will be considered for approval.
-The Dean's Office must approve all student organization advertising and marketing prior to posting materials on campus.
+The Dean's Office must approve all registered student organization advertising and marketing prior to materials being posted on campus or distributed to students electronically.

-Officers of all student organizations must be Trinity Law Students in good standing (i.e., not on academic probation at the time of election) with:
+In the semester in which the election is held, officers of registered student organizations must be Trinity Law School JD students in good standing (i.e., not on academic probation at the time of election) with:

-2. with at least a full year left in their JD program in which to serve as an officer in a student organization.
+2. at least one full academic year left in their JD program.

-No Trinity Law School graduate may continue to serve as an officer of a student organization.
-Any holder of an officer position who is placed on academic probation shall be administratively ineligible to continue in office and that office shall be deemed vacant, effective immediately.
+No Trinity Law School graduate may continue to serve as an officer of a registered student organization.
+Any holder of an officer position who is placed on academic probation is administratively ineligible to continue in office and that office shall be deemed vacant, effective immediately.

 Appendix 3